National Survey of Public Education’s Response to COVID-19

 Project Overview: Learning from the Pandemic

 All of us—students, parents, educators, policymakers, and researchers—share an interest in learning from this event.
 To improve services to students and families as we move forward, we need information on what districts and charter management organizations are doing and plan to do to address COVID-19.
-Part of the AIR Equity Initiative, this project's main goals are to document this moment in education and to provide actionable information to educators, policymakers, and researchers to inform future education practices beyond the initial public health crisis.
+This project's main goals are to document this moment in education and to provide actionable information to educators, policymakers, and researchers to inform future education practices beyond the initial public health crisis.

 The project was recognized in the inaugural 2022 Anthem Awards, which honor organizations and people who are doing work for social good across a variety of areas.